 Communicating necessary information

-Regardless of the size of an organization, the dissemination of information is a key to the success of the business.
+Regardless of the size of an organization, sharing information is key to its success.
 The challenge is ensuring all employees have access to the information necessary for the proper execution of the company’s processes.
-They need to be able to find the latest information and official documents.
+They need to be able to find the latest news and official documents.

 Helping employees work better, even remotely

-This requirement has increased since the pandemic, as remote work has accelerated the need to streamline the sharing of information and documents.
+This requirement has only increased since the pandemic, as remote work accelerates the need to streamline sharing of information and documents.
 The situation is expected to last with the implementation of a hybrid working: some employees on-site, others remotely depending on the day of the week.

 Small organizations need to help employees to work better on a daily basis, by facilitating access to information.
 Yet above all, by setting up a structure that allows them to easily understand where this information is located, the reference documents and tools to use.